Boogie3D/chumbot/README.md

 `poetry install`

 ## Usage
-Chumbot is run from the command line.
+The Chumbot interactive shell is run from the command line.
 Audio clips should be stored in mp3 format.
 ```
 usage: chumbot [-h] [-u USERNAME] [-H HOST] [-P PORT] [-p PASSWORD] [-d]